klausbrunner/solarpos/README.md

 * 2025-12-03 for a local date (timezone is taken from the timezone parameter if available, else the system default is used)
 * 11:00 for a local time (today's date is assumed, timezone is determined as above)
 * 14:00:13.312Z for a UTC time (today's date is assumed, timezone is UTC unless overridden by the timezone parameter)

+### Timezones

+Timezones may be specified as part of the time specification or with the separate --timezone parameter.
+The format variants are:

+* A fixed offset specified in minutes and hours, e.g. "-03:00".
+* The "Z" shorthand for UTC (fixed zero offset).
+* A TZ database name, such as "Asia/Singapore" (see the [Wikipedia article](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a full list).
+If one of these is used, daylight savings time (if any) will be applied automatically according to the location's rules.

+### Delta T

+The difference between universal and terrestrial time affects all solar position calculations.
+This is an observed value that cannot be reliably predicted into the (far) future, but past values are known at least for the last few centuries and decent estimates can be given for the next few years.
+Use the delta-t parameter without a value to request such an estimate.
+See the documentation of [solarpositioning](https://github.com/klausbrunner/solarpositioning) for more detail.

 ### Usage examples